xamintosh/setup-debian/README.md

 # setup-debian
-Some stuff that helps you to set up a plain debian system for pentesting/ethical hacking.
+Some script thing I run to set up a debian PC/Desktop for general use and "hacking"

+### what is assumemed about your system:

++ debian version is the latest stable release
++ Thats pretty much it!